mrciolino/wiki-backup/sessions/campaign_2/session_5_summary.md

 - **Cause & Effect Links:** His sorting into the School of Swords aligned with his combat skills.

 #### **Baloo (Josh):**
-- **Progress:** Shared his goal of changing the perception of bugbears and received a “Hugbear Headband” from Tiberian.
+- **Progress:** Shared his goal of changing the perception of bugbears and received a “Hugbear Headband” from Oran.
 - **Key Actions:** Participated in the Sorting Ceremony.
 - **Relationships Changed:** Gained the party’s support for his mission.
 - **Emotional Arcs:** Remained committed to his goal of being a “hug bear.”